PhD, University of Minnesota, USA

 BSc, Korea Advanced Institute of Science & Technology, South Korea

-Dr. Kunsoo Han joined McGill University in 2006.
+Dr. Kunsoo Han is a Bensadoun Faculty Scholar and an associate professor of Information Systems.
 He received his PhD from University of Minnesota, and his BS and MS from Korea Advanced Institute of Science and Technology (KAIST).
 Prior to joining the academia, he worked at a large IT consulting company in Korea.
 He teaches undergraduate courses on Systems Analysis and Modeling and Information Systems, and a PhD seminar on Economics of IT.
-His research interests include IT outsourcing, business value and impacts of IT, and IT-enabled channels.
-His work has been published in Information Systems Research, MIS Quarterly, and Journal of Management Information Systems, and MIT Sloan Management Review among others.
-He won the Best Doctoral Paper award at 2005 INFORMS Conference on Information Systems and Technology (CIST).
+His research interests include IT outsourcing, business value of IT, societal impacts of IT, and IT-enabled channels.
+His work has been published in Information Systems Research, MIS Quarterly, Production and Operations Management, Journal of Management Information Systems, and MIT Sloan Management Review among others.
+He won best paper awards from several conferences including INFORMS Conference on Information Systems and Technology (CIST).

 Papers in Peer-Reviewed Journals